odoo/owl/doc/migration_owl2_to_owl3.md

 class SomeComponent extends Component {
   static template = "...";
   static props = {
     name: String,
     visible: { type: Boolean, optional: true },
     immediate: { type: Boolean, optional: true },
     leaveDuration: { type: Number, optional: true },
     onLeave: { type: Function, optional: true },
     slots: Object,
   };
   static defaultProps = {
-    leaveDuration: 100
+    leaveDuration: 100,
+  };
 }
-}

 // owl 3.x
 class SomeComponent extends Component {
   static template = "...";

-  props = props({
+  props = props(
+    {
       name: t.string(),
       "visible?": t.boolean(),
       "immediate?": t.boolean(),
       "leaveDuration?": t.number(),
       "onLeave?": t.function(),
       // no need to grab the slot prop here
+    },
-  }, {
+    {
-    leaveDuration: 100
+      leaveDuration: 100,
-  });
+    }
+  );
 }
 ```

 Note that now, if you use a schema as the first argument, the `props` function
 will only return an object that contains the subset of keys that are defined.
 You can ignore props that you do not use, such as `slots`.

 ### 6. `this.env` removed